safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 ![](./Images/Img4.453.Ex1.TopicLogAutomation.png)

 <br>**14) Add FMEServerNotifier Transformer**
-<br>Back in the processing workspace in Workbench, remove any Logger transformers at the end of the workspace.
+<br>Back in the processing workspace in FME Workbench, remove any Logger transformers at the end of the workspace.
 Add an FMEServerNotifier transformer connected to the Tester:Passed port:

 ![](./Images/Img4.454.Ex6.FMEServerNotifierOnCanvas.png)